-New sequencing technologies are currently revolutionizing the field of genomic research.
-They enable researchers to investigate (epi)genomes and transcriptomes at an unexampled depth and level of detail.
+New sequencing technologies have revolutionized genomic research over the last decade.
+Today, they enable researchers to investigate (epi)genomes and transcriptomes at an unexampled depth and level of detail.

-The Sequencing Core Facility operates several next generation sequencers and maintains a fully equipped lab and staff able to perform a variety of sequencing applications - from sample preparation to data analysis.
+The Sequencing Facility operates several next generation sequencers and maintains a fully equipped lab and staff able to perform a variety of sequencing applications - from sample preparation to data analysis.
 The NGS unit was founded to help researchers process DNA and RNA samples in an efficient and economical manner.
 We established automation solutions for the sample preparation to increase the throughput and minimize technical variation.
 By centralizing equipment and expertise, we have dramatically reduced the overall expense to the society, while increasing the efficiency and quality of the data generated.
-Currently we are providing expertise for two different technologies: The Sequel system from Pacific Biosciences and Illumina Hiseq 4000/2500/NextSeq 500 systems.
-At a read length of up to 40.000 bases the PacBio technology offers a great benefit especially for de novo genome sequencing, metagenome analysis and full length transcriptome analysis.
-The high throughput of our Illumina systems in terms of Gigabases produced per run completes our sequencing service and offers a real advantage for many applications.
-Expression profiling (RNA-Seq), methylation analysis (MeDIP-Seq and Bisulphite-Seq), copy number analysis as well as the identification of protein binding sides (ChIP-Seq) and the analysis of whole exomes or genomes profite from the high output of this system to a great extent.